dougcunha/GitTools/.github/instructions/code style.instructions.md

 - DRY: avoid code repetition.
 - Write code always in english.
 - Use modern collections and initializers ([] and [..] when possible).
-- <inherited /> for inherited members in XMLDoc.
+- Add <inherited /> for inherited members in XMLDoc.
 - Always put using before namespace declaration and sort them alphabetically.
 - Use `nameof` operator instead of hardcoded strings for member names.
 - Make anonymous function static when possible.
+- Keep always one class per file.
+- Use `string.Equals` with `StringComparison.OrdinalIgnoreCase` for case-insensitive comparisons.
+- Use `StringBuilder` for string concatenation in loops or large concatenations.
+- Use .ConfigureAwait(false) for async methods to avoid deadlocks except in Windows Forms applications.
+- Use `CancellationToken` for long-running operations to allow cancellation.

 ## For writing tests: